TayConn/TayConn.github.io/README.md

 - View the live site here: https://tayconn.github.io/
 - All CSS styling was made in .SCSS and lives in the ./CSS directory
 - Javascript file is minimal, but lives in ./JS
-- HTML pags live in the root, 4 pages in total
+- HTML pages live in the root, 4 pages in total

 ### Skills
 - Responsive web design and animation leveraging SCSS/CSS